jmlee337/hotswap-info/README.md

 <img width="778" alt="Screenshot 2025-06-25 at 12 17 38" src="https://github.com/user-attachments/assets/35e11d74-2eb9-4573-98c2-a4677c5a9d23" />

-This isn't just great for players, it's great for TOs too.
+While the emergence of replay-based practice tools makes this great for players, it's also great for TOs.
 Aside from the hotswap workflow inherently putting character, game, and stage data in start.gg, *Per-Set Replays* can also be used for Auto VODs and Auto Streams.
 This is the bracket your bracket could look like: